 The pathological deformations in this species and in this place are very rare.
 Normally it is the species Otodus obliquus, present in the same deposits, which presents many pathological deformations in its dentition.

 Examples as good as this one, are extremely rare to find, and of course they are advised for advanced collectors and experts.
-Unbroken specimen.
+It has small glued fracture.